moss-l/bhs-js-testing/elements-of-stylish-code.md

 Looks cool, right?
 However there’s a problem.
 This function depends on several variables that since they are not defined inside the function must be defined outside, presumably as global variables.
-That is, to understand this fuction we need to see some more code, something like
+That is, to understand this function we need to see some more code, something like
 this:

 ```javascript